Probate Q&A Series

 4. Request Appointment of a Special Administrator

-If the estate faces immediate risk—such as sale of property or dissipating funds—ask the clerk to appoint a special administrator under G.S.
-28A-14-5 (emergency administration).
-A special administrator holds limited powers to safeguard assets until the removal petition resolves.
+If the estate faces immediate risk—such as sale of property or dissipating funds—ask the clerk to appoint a collector under G.S.
+28A-11-1.
+A collector holds limited powers to safeguard assets until a personal representative is appointed or the dispute resolves.

 5. Seek an Accounting or Court Instructions

 Under G.S.
-28A-15-5, you can petition the clerk for instructions or an order compelling the personal representative to render accounts.
+28A-13-10, you can seek an order requiring the personal representative to file inventories or accounts, and the clerk may audit those filings.
 This step forces disclosure of transactions and can highlight mismanagement.

 6. Serve Notice and Attend the Hearing

-North Carolina law requires notice to all interested persons at least 10 days before the hearing (G.S.
-28A-2-1).
+North Carolina law requires notice as directed by the clerk and applicable statutes or rules; the specific notice period is not universally 10 days under G.S.
+28A-2-1.
 Provide proof of service when you file your petition.
 Attend the hearing ready to present evidence and legal argument.

 7. Obtain and Enforce the Court’s Order

-If the clerk removes the fiduciary or appoints a special administrator, the clerk issues new letters testamentary or of administration.
+If the clerk removes the fiduciary or appoints a successor, the clerk issues new letters testamentary or of administration as appropriate.
 Use these letters to change account signatories, reclaim estate property or block unauthorized transactions.

 Quick Checklist: Steps to Challenge Unlawful Control